codefinity/oeuvre/README.md

 > Building software systems that evolve means controlling as many unknown factors as possible.

 > An evolutionary architecture supports guided, incremental change across multiple dimensions.

 > ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

+> Without guidance, evolutionary architecture becomes simply a reactionary architecture.
+Thus, a crucial early architectural decision for any system is to define important dimensions such as scalability, performance, security, data schemas, and so on.
+Conceptually, this allows architects to weigh the importance of a fitness function based on its importance to the system’s overall behavior.

+> ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua